jesseduffield/jesseduffield.github.io/_posts/2024-06-12-Bob-Martin-Interview.md

 **Jesse**: Okay, maybe it's a maybe it's another plot twist.

+## Wrapping up and what's next for Bob Martin

-All right, cool.
+**Jesse**: All right, cool.
 Well, that's basically that's basically an hour.
 And that's all the questions that I had for you, Bob.

 **Bob**: Oh, good.